Last updated: April 19, 2019

 The Dead Sea

 Divided into four quarters– Muslim, Christian, Armenian, Jewish and Moroccan, this archeological wonder is the heart of diversity in Jerusalem.
-Guests will be treated with various flavors, culture and history all at the same place.
+Guests will be treated with various flavors, culture, and history all at the same place.
 Its walls hold the most important stories of the world.
 It is also listed in the UNESCO World Heritage sites.

 Probably one of the most prominent places mentioned in religious literature, the Golan Heights is an abundant agricultural area with its own unique stories.
 Artifacts dating back 700,000 BCE can be found in this area.
 The popular activity for guests is to soak into the rich wine experience.
-Israel has some of the most delicious wines that should be tasted by the world.
+Israel has some of the most delicious wines that should be tested by the world.

 Acre or commonly called Akko, is a city in Northern Israel with its own personality as well, being located by the Mediterranean Sea.
-Also popular for pilgrims, the city offers a good balance of history, ruins and nature.
+Also popular for pilgrims, the city offers a good balance of history, ruins, and nature.
 Get yourself a treat of authentic local food at the Akko Market.

 The lovely and lively coastal city of Israel surprises its guests with unique people, ecstatic nightlife and a breath of fresh air.
 Biking around is must do for first timers, as well as letting the time pass by the beach.
 A walking tour in Tel Aviv is also a must!
-Being one of the most important financial cities in the world, Tel Aviv represents a non-stop, 24 hour lifestyle of work and fun.
+Being one of the most important financial cities in the world, Tel Aviv represents a non-stop, 24-hour lifestyle of work and fun.
 It has been tagged as the city that never sleeps.